 - Still has the notch

-Along with the new design comes a new display for this level of device, with the iPhone 12 now getting Apple's Super Retina XDR OLED display over the LCD display found in the iPhone 11.
+Along with that new design comes an improved display, with the iPhone 12 getting Apple's Super Retina XDR OLED display rather than the LCD display found in the iPhone 11.

 It's virtually the same screen tech as found in the iPhone 12 Pro and the shift to OLED over LCD perhaps accounts for the shift in price for this device over the previous generation.
 Apple has ditched LCD altogether, with even the new iPhone 12 mini getting an OLED display and that's likely to bring parity across the range both in terms of performance and to support the Dolby Vision certification.
 The new display is brighter and more impactful than the iPhone 11, so we feel that's a great move, even if this phone costs more.

-Having used the iPhone 11 Pro over the last 12 months, it's a great screen both indoors and out that has no problem making everything from iOS 14 to games to movies and more sing.
+Having used the iPhone 11 Pro for ages, it's a great screen both indoors and out that has no problem making everything from iOS 14 to games to movies and more sing.
 It's especially good when it comes to viewing your photographs.

 - Auto 5G mode means only uses 5G when needed